muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m76RC34):
-New: UI: Caching of certain graphical elements to enhance responsiveness to avoid having to reload them at runtime.
-This new global UI option controls how many potentially complex mapping UI widgets should be in memory at any time.
-The larger the cache, the more memory GEX uses but the more responsive.
+- New: UI: General rework of the user interface components and logic to improve performance and reduce memory utilization.
+Adds caching of certain graphical elements.
+New global UI option controls how many mapping widgets should stay in memory at a time.
+The larger the cache, the more memory GEX (QT) uses but the more responsive by avoiding a reload.
 This can be set to unlimited (uses as much memory as needed), or no caching (recreate each time - uses the least runtime memory).
 The default is 20 entries.
 Each input counts as a single entry when selected.
 The cache operates in round robin fashion.
-Change: profile load optimizations.
+- Change: profile load optimizations.
-Change: UI: general optimizations of input list, container and action mappings and on-demand loading of mapping UI elements aimed at reducing memory and load times.
+- Change: UI: general optimizations of input list, container and action mappings and on-demand loading of mapping UI elements aimed at reducing memory and load times.
-Change: UI: consolidated all icons to icons folder
+- Change: UI: consolidated all icons to icons folder
-Changed: UI: improved hourglass cursor behavior.
+- Changed: UI: improved hourglass cursor behavior.
+- Changed: Removed GFX folder from some plugins and consolidated to icons folder to further reduce package size.
-Fix: long load times for icons causing extreme UI lag
+- Fix: long load times for icons causing extreme UI lag
-Fix: UI: checkbox visuals
+- Fix: UI: checkbox visuals
+- Fix: UI: various fixes
-Fix: DINPUT: invalid derived device hash value.
+- Fix: DINPUT: invalid derived device hash value.
-Fix: Wooting devices: ignore game controller mode that report no axis.
+- Fix: Wooting devices: ignore game controller mode that report no axis.

 ### (m76RC33):
-New: Tested with Wooting keyboard in gamepad mode.
+- New: Tested with Wooting keyboard in gamepad mode.
-New: DINPUT: added spam filter on DINPUT buttons for devices that spam button data.
+- New: DINPUT: added spam filter on DINPUT buttons for devices that spam button data.
-New: Vjoy Remap action: added "next unused" button to select the next available unused vjoy input of that type.
+- New: Vjoy Remap action: added "next unused" button to select the next available unused vjoy input of that type.
 This performs a profile lookup to see what is currently mapped to vjoy in the profile, and picks the next one available if one is available.
 Does nothing if a suitable entry is not found.
-Fix: Vjoy Remap action: initial axis selector and icon.
+- Fix: Vjoy Remap action: initial axis selector and icon.
-Fix: Vjoy Remap action: mapping information text does not always update on output change.
+- Fix: Vjoy Remap action: mapping information text does not always update on output change.
-Fix: missing icons in distribution packaging.
+- Fix: missing icons in distribution packaging.

 ### (m76RC32):
-Change: bump to Python 3.14.4 maintenance release.
+- Change: bump to Python 3.14.4 maintenance release.
-Fix: UI: Code review pass on QT (UI) object destruction to further eliminate potential de-sync issues between Python memory management and the underlying C++ memory management in the QT for Python library.
+- Fix: UI: Code review pass on QT (UI) object destruction to further eliminate potential de-sync issues between Python memory management and the underlying C++ memory management in the QT for Python library.
 This can cause random exceptions or memory leaks in Python due to inherently conflicting object management models.
 A significant amount of code in GEX is dedicated to work around these behaviors unique to this platform.
-Fix: Sequence Container: resolved a profile visualization regression exception due to recent container code changes.
+- Fix: Sequence Container: resolved a profile visualization regression exception due to recent container code changes.

 ### (m76RC31):
-Change: enabled sorting keyboard/mouse device inputs.
+- Change: enabled sorting keyboard/mouse device inputs.
 The sort is alphabetical for now by key name.
-Change: plain English comment added to the XML keyboard/mouse inputs to increase readability.
+- Change: plain English comment added to the XML keyboard/mouse inputs to increase readability.
-Change: OSC and State devices: Search feature hotkey added (F3).
+- Change: OSC and State devices: Search feature hotkey added (F3).
 Repeated presses will also cycle through matching inputs.
 Note: hotkey is only enabled in edit mode and when not listening to inputs.
-Fix: The order of inputs is persisted on profile save for inputs that support sorting.
+- Fix: The order of inputs is persisted on profile save for inputs that support sorting.

 ### (m76RC30A):
-Fix: OSC: search function.
+- Fix: OSC: search function.
-Fix: Profile: handle special characters in mode names
+- Fix: Profile: handle special characters in mode names
-Fix: OSC: some messages could be ignored
+- Fix: OSC: some messages could be ignored
-Fix: OSC: QT exception in some situations on UI update
+- Fix: OSC: QT exception in some situations on UI update

 ### (m76RC29):
-New: OSC: bulk import of OSC inputs to simplify the workflow.
+- New: OSC: bulk import of OSC inputs to simplify the workflow.
 Multiple OSC messages can be imported this way as a text input, one per line, setting defaults for each, and GEX will auto-create the entries so they don't need to be done one at a time.
 Existing entries will be ignored.
-Fix: UI: incomplete action list for certain non joystick inputs depending how they were created.
+- Fix: UI: incomplete action list for certain non joystick inputs depending how they were created.
-Fix: UI: edit mode selector may not display current edit mode on profile stop.
+- Fix: UI: edit mode selector may not display current edit mode on profile stop.
-Fix: UI: possible exception on input sorting (if the device supports input sorting).
+- Fix: UI: possible exception on input sorting (if the device supports input sorting).
-Fix: OSC: matching OSC messages received with no parameters when the autorelease mode is enabled not always triggering.
+- Fix: OSC: matching OSC messages received with no parameters when the autorelease mode is enabled not always triggering.
-Fix: OSC: message processing could trigger multiple inputs if the message was a partial match for multiple commands (such as /test could match /test_this).
+- Fix: OSC: message processing could trigger multiple inputs if the message was a partial match for multiple commands (such as /test could match /test_this).

 ### (m76RC28):
-Change: UI: improve last input re-selection on profile reload
+- Change: UI: improve last input re-selection on profile reload
-Fix: input calibration: resolved various issues related to calibration UI behavior and persistence and inability to close the calibration dialog in some situations.
+- Fix: input calibration: resolved various issues related to calibration UI behavior and persistence and inability to close the calibration dialog in some situations.
-Fix: UI: workaround for a behavior change in QT 6.11 causing exceptions when removing mappings.
+- Fix: UI: workaround for a behavior change in QT 6.11 causing exceptions when removing mappings.

 ### (m76RC27):
 - Change: Vjoy Remap: added input synchronization support for hat output modes on profile start.